GSA/digitalgov.gov/content/posts/2014-12-24-santa-is-16-centuries-old-things-ive-learned-from-norad-tracks-santa-app.md

 ---
-url: /2014/12/24/santa-is-16-centuries-old-things-ive-learned-from-norad-tracks-santa-app/
 date: 2014-12-24 9:00:36 -0400
 title: 'Santa Is 16 Centuries Old: Things I&#8217;ve Learned from NORAD Tracks Santa App'
 summary: 'NORAD&#8217;s Santa Tracker is available for download again!
-Here are five things I learned from the magical NORAD Tracks Santa app to keep my nieces, nephews and neighborhood children entertained this holiday season, even if I don&rsquo;t remember how many of them I'
+Here are five things I learned from the magical NORAD Tracks Santa app to keep my nieces, nephews and neighborhood children entertained this holiday season, even if I don&rsquo;t remember how many of them'
 authors:
   - kdowney
 categories: